negarprh/Franch-Facile/README.md

 ---

 ## ✨ **Features**
-- 🧠 **AI-Driven Learning**: Personalized exercises tailored to your progress.
 - 📝 **Interactive Lessons**: Engaging content to improve reading, writing, and speaking skills.
 - 🌐 **Responsive Design**: Modern UI built with React and CSS.
 - 🎯 **Gamified Experience**: Earn achievements and track progress with leaderboards.